Easy Pumpkin Whoopie Pie Recipe with Fluffy Pumpkin Spice Cookies

 If you’ve never heard of or tried whoopie pies before, they’re a soft, cakey type of sandwich cookie that’s just plain good.
 Sort of like a gourmet version of an oatmeal cream pie, these homemade pumpkin whoopie pies are seriously next-level delicious.
 The pumpkin cookies are so light, almost a cross between a cake and cookie, with plenty of frosting in every bite.

 I wanted to make this pumpkin whoopie pie recipe as a fall-time treat, but whoopie pies are actually a traditional dessert with Amish origins.
-Legend has it, they were originally made from gobs of leftover batter, and children would be so excited when these treats were made that they’d shout “whoopie!”
+Legend has it, they were originally made from gobs of leftover batter.
+And, when these treats were made, children would be so excited that they’d shout “whoopie!”
 Hence, the common names ‘whoopie pies,’ ‘gobs,’ and ‘gob cakes.’

-And I’ve gotta say, this recipe definitely turned out to be worth a few “whoopies!”
+And, I’ve gotta say, this recipe definitely turned out to be worth a few “whoopies!”
 You’re welcome to make just the fluffy pumpkin spice cookies, and I personally could eat those all day long.
 But if you’re open to it, I highly recommend trying these pumpkin whoopie pies with the cream cheese filling for added fall flavor and fun!

 Pumpkin Whoopie Pie Recipe Notes

 Flour: I made the pumpkin spice cookies using all-purpose flour, but I haven’t tested any alternative flours.
 A 1-to-1 gluten free baking flour or even oat flour might work as a substitute, but you’d have to do some testing to find out!